-This sheet talks about exposure to ketamine in pregnancy and while breastfeeding.
+This sheet is about exposure to ketamine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is ketamine?

-Ketamine (Ketalar®) is an anesthetic medication.
-An anesthetic is used with medical procedures, such as surgery, to help lower a person’s ability to feel pain and to make them less aware of what is happening.
-MothertoBaby has a fact sheet on general anesthesia at: https://mothertobaby.org/fact-sheets/general-anesthesia-pregnancy/pdf/.
+Ketamine is an anesthetic medication.
+Anesthetics are used with medical procedures, such as surgery, to help lower a person’s ability to feel pain and to make them less aware of what is happening.
+MotherToBaby has a fact sheet on general anesthesia at https://mothertobaby.org/fact-sheets/general-anesthesia-pregnancy/.

-Ketamine has also been used to treat pain and for other medical conditions, such as asthma and major depressive disorder.
-MothertoBaby has fact sheets on asthma and depression at: https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/pdf/ and https://mothertobaby.org/fact-sheets/depression-pregnancy/pdf/.
+Ketamine has been used to treat pain and for other medical conditions, such as asthma and major depressive disorder.
+MotherToBaby has fact sheets on asthma and depression at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/ and https://mothertobaby.org/fact-sheets/depression-pregnancy/.

-Can ketamine make it harder for me to get pregnant?
+I take ketamine.
+Can it make it harder for me to get pregnant?

-Can exposure to ketamine increase the chance for miscarriage?
+Does taking ketamine increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if ketamine would increase the chance for miscarriage.
-A few studies suggest a small increase in the chance for a miscarriage in women who had surgery with general anesthesia in the first half of pregnancy.
-However, it is unclear if this is due to the anesthesia, or a response of the body to surgery, illness in the person who was pregnant, or other factors.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+A few studies suggest a small increased chance of miscarriage in people who had surgery with general anesthesia in the first half of pregnancy.
+However, it is unclear if this small risk is due to anesthesia, the body’s response to surgery, illness in the person who was pregnant, or other factors.
 As there can be many causes of miscarriage, it is often hard to know the exact cause.

-Does ketamine exposure increase the chance of having a baby with a birth defect?
+Does taking ketamine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 It is not known if ketamine exposure increases the chance of birth defects above the background risk.
-Experimental animal studies have shown that ongoing or high dose exposure could affect the brain and liver in a developing baby.
+Experimental animal studies have shown that ongoing or high dose exposure could affect the brain and liver in a developing fetus.

 When used as an anesthetic at the time of delivery, there may be changes in uterine tone as well as frequency and strength of contractions.
-Changes in fetal heart rate or breathing difficulties in the newborn.
-However, there are also reports of births without these findings.
-It may depend on the dose used and the amount of time the anesthesia is used.
+Changes in fetal heart rate or breathing trouble in the newborn have been reported.
+There are also reports of births without these findings.

-There is a case report of a baby born with low muscle tone (called hypotonia or “floppy baby syndrome”) whose mother misused ketamine throughout the pregnancy.
-The baby’s hypotonia improved over the first month of life.
+There is a case report of a baby born with low muscle tone (called hypotonia or “floppy baby syndrome”) who was exposed to ketamine misuse throughout the pregnancy.
+The baby’s muscle tone improved over the first month of life.
 There have also been reports of babies born with more muscle tone (hypertonia) after ketamine was used for minor surgery during pregnancy.